instantiations/es_compression/DESIGN.md

 C functions.

 There are two types of buffers provided by the framework.
 Both are designed to be polymorphic with respect to each other:
-- A *native* buffer which is backed by bytes allocated from the native OS heap of the dart process.
+- A *native* buffer which is backed by bytes allocated from the native OS heap of the Dart process.
 - A *dart* buffer which is backed by bytes from Dart's managed heap.

 ##### Native